cremelies/cremelies/readme.md

 <h5 align="center">

 》I care A LOT... if we ever become friends, please be a little ready for how annoying i might be sometimes.
-Keep in mind that I'm really avoidant and have a STRONG conviction on what I think; I'm not one to change minds easily.
+Keep in mind that I'm not one to change minds easily.
 If you're making me uncomfortable or making me feel unsafe it'll be VERY visible.

 (" 'w')